PostalPortal/PostalPoint_Plugins/README.md

 * `hideProgressSpinner()`: hide the UI element created by `showProgressSpinner`.
 * `openInternalWebBrowser(url)`: Open a web browser UI, navigating to the URL.
 The browser has forward/back/close buttons.
 * `openSystemWebBrowser(url)`: Open the native OS default browser to the URL given.
+* `getCustomerDisplayInfo()`: Describes if the customer-facing display is currently enabled, and if it supports customer touch interaction: `{"enabled": true, "touch": true}`.
+* `clearCustomerScreen()`: Clear any custom content on the customer-facing display, defaulting back to blank/receipt/shipping rates, as applicable.
+* `setCustomerScreen(content, type = "html")`: Encodes `content` as a data URI (example: `` `data:text/html;charset=utf-8,${content}` ``) and renders on the customer-facing display.
+If `type` is `html`, renders the string as HTML.
+If `type` is `pdf`, displays a PDF viewer.
+If `type` is `raw`, functions like setting an iframe's src to `content`.
+All other `type` values are rendered as `text/plain`.
+Warning: Do not load third-party websites, this is a security risk.
+Wrap it in a `<webview src="..."></webview>` tag if you need to display one.
+* `collectSignatureFromCustomerScreen()`: Show a signature pad on the customer-facing display.
+When the customer indicates the signature is finished, the `customerSignatureCollected` event is emitted with the data `{"svg": "data:image/svg+xml;base64,...", "png": "data:image/png;base64,..."}`
+* `cancelSignatureCollection()`: Cancels customer signature collection and returns the customer-facing display to normal operation.
+* `clearSignaturePad()`: Erase the signature on the customer-facing display.
+Note that the customer is also provided a button to do this.

 #### Utilities